 Linda Leith

-Montreal writer and publisher Linda Leith was born in Northern Ireland and has lived in Basel, London, Brussels, Paris, Ottawa, and Budapest.
+Montreal writer and publisher Linda Leith was born in Ireland and has lived in Belfast, Basel, London, Brussels, Paris, Ottawa, and Budapest.

 Her most recent books have been works of literary non-fiction.
-The autobiographical essay The Girl from Dream City: A Literary Life is published by University of Regina Press on 10 April 2021.
+The autobiographical essay The Girl from Dream City: A Literary Life is published by University of Regina Press.

 The cultural history Writing in the Time of Nationalism: From Two Solitudes to Blue Metropolis (Signature) was published in English in 2010 and in French as Écrire au temps du nationalisme (Leméac) in 2014.